When it comes to losing weight, it’s hard to know what ‘really’ works and what doesn’t.

 Not getting enough sleep at night time can hinder your weight loss.

-Sleep deprivation (less than 6.5 hours of sleep) has long been linked to stress, but according to Harvard School of Public Health, it can even lead to weight gain.
+Sleep deprivation (less than 6.5 hours of sleep) has long been linked to stress, but according to the Harvard School of Public Health, it can even lead to weight gain.

 Stanford University’s research also confirmed the association between less sleep with weight gain.